nus-cs2113-AY2122S1/tp/docs/UserGuide.md

       ______________________________________________________________________________________
 ```

-### Finding Tasks or Lessons by keyword - `find`
+### Finding Tasks or Lessons by keyword - `find task/lesson`

-Finds tasks/lessons that contains the specific keyword.
+Finds the tasks/lessons that contain the specific keyword.

 #### Task